Image © ITV Studios, 1969

 Olivia also featured in the Australian films The Last Wave (1977), in which she co-starred with American actor Richard Chamberlain, The Earthling (1980) and Joe Wilkinson (1999).

-Olivia remained married to husband Peter Regan until her death from a brain tumour in 2001.
+Olivia remained married to Peter Regan, an English actor who found fame in the Australian soap opera The Box (1974-76), until her death from a brain tumour in 2001.

 Robert Harbin